postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 Reports have the following limitations:

 * You can't download or export your reports.
 * Postman reports only track data sent through the request builder, and not through Newman, collection runs, or monitors.
-However, failed test runs generate reports using collection runs.
+Failed test runs do generate reports using collection runs.
 * You can't view the details of entities you don't have access to.

 If you don't see any data in your reports, or your data is incomplete (for example, you have empty response times or sizes) this may be due to one of the following reasons:

-* It's too early to check.
-The data refreshes every four to six hours.
+* The data hasn't refreshed yet.
+Check after four to six hours.
 * You might not have linked a collection to your API.
 * You might not have sent a request.
 Or you might have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.
 * You might not have enabled __Save Responses__ in the __History__ tab in Postman.
-* Sync is not successfully communicating with the Postman servers.
+* Postman isn't syncing correctly.
 Check your network connection and visit the [Postman Status Page](https://status.postman.com) to see if there is a current outage.